 - Mardis JS, Many WJ.
 Endocarditis due to Actinomyces viscosus.
 South Med J. 2001;94(2):240-3.
 [PMID:11235043]

-Comment: This is the third reported case of A. viscosusendocarditis, although a large number of cases involving other species of Actinomyces have been reported.
-All cases have involved natural valves and there appears to be a high frequency of embolic lesions.
+Comment: This is the third reported case of A. viscosus endocarditis, although many cases involving other Actinomyces have been reported.
+All cases have involved natural valves, and there appears to be a high frequency of embolic lesions.

 - Cheon JE, Im JG, Kim MY, et al. Thoracic actinomycosis: CT findings.
 Radiology.
 1998;209(1):229-33.
 [PMID:9769836]

-Comment: Review of 22 cases resulted in the following definition of typical CT findings: chronic segmental air-space consolidation that contains low-attenuation areas with peripheral enhancement or adjacent pleural thickening.
+Comment: A review of 22 cases resulted in the following definition of typical CT findings: chronic segmental air-space consolidation that contains low-attenuation areas with peripheral enhancement or adjacent pleural thickening.

 - Holmberg K. Diagnostic methods for human actinomycosis.
 Microbiol Sci.
 1987;4(3):72-8.
 [PMID:2484673]